id84/Universal_Clicker/README.md

 Tons of CSS from W3 Schools; https://www.w3schools.com/

-Sound encoding, because it sounds like cool idea to have more stuff than linking actual sound files; https://base64.guru/converter/encode/audio
+Sound encoding, because it sounds like a cool idea to have more stuff than linking actual sound files; https://base64.guru/converter/encode/audio

 Minefield - NightWolfCFM (music); https://freesound.org/people/NightWolfCFM/sounds/439343/